Barcode data logger. Capture a barcode data from a serial port. Advanced Serial Data Logger tutorial.

 Solution:

 The figure above shows that the data flow is very simple.
 Each record has a fixed size and a fixed position of each item.
-We need to recognize ending characters of an each data record.
+We need to recognize the ending characters of each data record.
 Please, enable display output for non-printable characters with a character code below than 0x20h.
 Please, set the following options.

 Fig.2.
 Data view setup